Create an account to start saving and reviewing all your favourite recipes

 Method

-2. Place in a large pan on a medium heat with a splash of oil and all the herbs.
+1. Peel the onions, wash the carrots, roughly chop with the celery and place in a large pan on a high heat with a splash of oil.
 Fry for 25 minutes, or until turning golden, stirring occasionally.

-3. Add the port and jam, and cook for a further 5 minutes, or until sticky and caramelised.
+3. Add the port, jam and remaining herbs to the pan and cook for a further 5 minutes, or until sticky and caramelised.
+Stir in the tomato purée, then the flour and red wine vinegar.

-7. Taste and season to perfection, cool to room temperature, then pour into containers or bags and pop into the fridge or freezer, ready to finish off on Christmas Day.
+6. Taste and season to perfection, cool to room temperature, then pour into containers or bags and pop into the fridge or freezer, ready to finish off on Christmas Day.

 Tags